How often should you post on Instagram? That’s the million dollar question with an easy answer for most, but there’s not a one size fits all approach.

 This will help you get a better understanding of what you’re doing, where you are, and how to get better and it’s been an instrumental part of what we do for our clients.

-As you can see, there’s a few important things you need to understand if you want to know how often to post on Instagram.
+As you can see, there are a few important things you need to understand if you want to know how often to post on Instagram.

 If you want to continue your upward follower growth then you absolutely need to be consistent.